Karosa C 734: Production and operation

 Serial production started in 1981, and continued until 1996.

 Currently, the number of Karosa C734 buses in service is decreasing, due to advanced age of buses.

 Chollima-973

 A number of Karosa C734 were converted into trolleybuses by the Pyongyang Trolley Bus Factory in the 90s with the conversion finishing in 1997.
 These trolleybuses are the second most common vehicle in Pyongyang's trolleybus systems behind the newer articulated Chollima-091.
 They also serve in Pyongsong.
-Since then, some vehicles are converted into work cars by adding a platform on the roof.
+Since then, some vehicles have been converted into work cars by adding a platform on the roof.